chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 As you can see, this logic can be applied to more than just one API.
 Aside from the properties to check in the `info` response, and the data processing itself, it’s generic.
 As such, I have created a helper function in my `api-cache` file that does all this — greatly reducing code duplication.

-By getting that `info` first, I can avoid querying 300 items from the PSN API if the `data` didn't change, for example.
+By getting that `info` first, I can avoid querying 300 items from the PSN API if the `data` didn’t change, for example.
 I don’t think I’ll be hitting a rate limit any time soon, but this "sampling" method makes it quick to check if the entire data is stale or not.

 ## The Abstractions